Peter O'Neill: Vote of no confidence in Marape government

-He seemed to become more and more an isolated politician, but that appeared not to be true in the attempt to mount a vote of no confidence in the Marape government at the end of 2020.
+He seemed to become more and more of an isolated politician, but that appeared not to be true in the attempt to mount a vote of no confidence in the Marape government at the end of 2020.
 O'Neill was among several ex prime ministers and deputy prime ministers in the group asking for a vote of no confidence.
 O'Neill was a vocal leader among them.
-He accused the Marape government of irresponsible management of the economy and especially mismanagement of the resources sector: "Over 80 per cent of our economy depends on the resource sector, when you mismanage that the economy obviously suffers," and "No-one in their right mind shuts down an operating gold mine (Porgera) when the prices are at the top of its peak".
-O'Neill and Namah initiated the move towards a vote of no confidence, but they played no role in the vote for alternate prime minister.
-Both had to face court cases and this influenced their position.
-They were not contenders in the final vote that elected Pruaitch as alternate prime minister.
-The vote of no confidence foundered because the opposition appeared to be too fragmented in the choice of alternate prime minister to muster a majority.
+He accused the Marape government of irresponsible management of the economy and especially mismanagement of the resources sector: "Over 80 percent of our economy depends on the resource sector, when you mismanage that the economy obviously suffers," and "No-one in their right mind shuts down an operating gold mine (Porgera) when the prices are at the top of its peak".
+O'Neill and Namah initiated the move towards a vote of no confidence, but they played no role in the vote for an alternate prime minister.
+Both had to face court cases, and this influenced their positions.
+They were not contenders in the final vote that elected Pruaitch as the alternate prime minister.
+The vote of no confidence foundered because the opposition appeared to be too fragmented in its choice of alternate prime minister to muster a majority.
 They split between supporters of Pruaitch and Sam Basil.
 The latter rejoined the government.
 Pruaitch rejoined the government in May 2021 and was no longer the alternative prime minister of the opposition.
-Namah welcomed the move but insisted to continue with the court cases resulting from the attempted Vote of No Confidence and declared to name a new alternative prime minister to renew the attempt: The dire state of the economy demanded this.
-The name proposed as alternative Prime Minister was O'Neill.
-The court cases of Namah as well as of O'Neill had been cleared and therefore the way was open.
-The combination of Namah and O'Neill is remarkable as they had been on very bad terms when O'Neill ignored his former deputy Prime Minister after the 2012 election.
-Nobody voted for O'Neill in the 2022 election of Prime Minister and he declared no longer to be a contender for the post.
+Namah welcomed the move but insisted on continuing with the court cases resulting from the attempted Vote of No Confidence and declared to name a new alternative prime minister to renew the attempt: The dire state of the economy demanded this.
+The name proposed as an alternative Prime Minister was O'Neill.
+The court cases of Namah as well as of O'Neill had been cleared, and therefore the way was open.
+The combination of Namah and O'Neill is remarkable, as they had been on very bad terms when O'Neill ignored his former deputy Prime Minister after the 2012 election.
+O'Neill won re-election to the National Parliament in 2022 in the first round with a large majority, which is unusual in the country.
+No one voted for him in the subsequent election for Prime Minister, and he declared himself no longer a contender for the post.

 Personal life

 O'Neill has been married to Lynda May Babao since 1999.
-They have five children: Brian, Travis, Joanne, Loris, and Patrick.
 It is his second marriage.
-He was appointed to the Order of St Michael and St George as a Companion in 2007 Birthday Honours List.
+O'Neill has five children.
+He was appointed to the Order of St Michael and St George as a Companion in the 2007 Birthday Honours List.